 The best way to display your answer is in list format as it allows readers to scan your content quickly, thereby enhancing their UX.
 One of the easiest ways to display content that could be included in the featured snippet is to create Q&A pages on your website.
 That way you have a list of specific, user-focused questions and answers on your site already, easy for Google to use.

 Having said keep your answer to the specific snippet question short, you should ensure the rest of your page contains more in-depth information.

 At the end of the day you’re optimising your content to be ranked as highly in the SERP as possible, and even if you don’t make it to the featured snippet, ensuring your content gives your audience as much relevant information as possible should be your number one priority.

 Essentially, yes you only need short content to feature in the snippet, but you need more in-depth, longer content to rank in the SERP.

 If you already have pages that are ranking highly, don’t reinvent the wheel, simply re-optimise them so they contain content that could feature in the snippet.

 If you aren’t sure how your pages are doing, check out their analytics via Google Analytics and focus on those pages that are ranked in the top 5 places for their keyword or related questions.

 If you aren’t sure how to optimise your content, don’t go it alone.
 Enlist the services of a search engine optimisation agency in London who can help you out.
-Market Jar are a London based SEO company and we offer full SEO consultancy services.
+Market Jar are a London based SEO company and we offer full SEO consultancy as well as e-commerce SEO services.